Police reports frequently have mistakes, even though they are reviewed by a police supervisor before being filed.

-In one case, a police officer testified that our client told him she lost control of her motorcycle on sand and gravel and was not hit by a car.
-After cross-examining the police officer, the Suffolk County Supreme Court Judge gave the police officer a stern warning and ruled that the police officer’s testimony wasn’t credible; he lied!
+In one case, a Suffolk County police officer wrote on his police report and testified at a hearing that our client told him she lost control of her motorcycle on sand and gravel and was not hit by a car.
+After cross-examining the police officer, at the hearing, the Suffolk County Supreme Court Judge gave the police officer a stern warning and ruled that the police officer’s testimony wasn’t credible; he lied!
 We won the case.

 Types of Police Reports